sofacoustics/Ecosystem/README.md

 <https://coding-lesson.com/creating-dynamic-nested-menus-in-laravel-with-relationships/>

+## certbot

+Managed to generate a certificate for a :80 site using the following:

+    certbot certonly --webroot -w /var/www/sonicom.amtoolbox.org -d sonicom.amtoolbox.org

+Test renewal:

+    certbot renew --dry-run

 ## Ansible

 There is an Ansible role 'sonicom-ecosystem' which can be used to set up the proxy and the backend web servers.
 This is currently in the ISF SVN repository svn-scripts